-Why your dog will love it: This city walk can be ideal for old dogs and pups that have a sense of the theatrical being that they are in Shakespeare country (William Shakespaw or Wagbeth perhaps?)
+Why your dog will love it: This city walk can be ideal for old dogs and pups that have a sense of theatre, being that they are in Shakespeare country (William Shakespaw or Wagbeth perhaps?)

 Why your dog will love it: Smaller dogs and old hounds won’t feel troubled by the level pathways.
 Well-behaved pups will love walking at heel in this intriguing landscape with you.